 Donghai Bridge, sometimes called East Sea Grand Bridge, is the first sea-crossing bridge in the China.
-It was the longest cross-sea bridge in the world until Hangzhou Bay Bridge opened on 1 May 2008.
 This 20-mile, six-lane bridge was opened for the public in Dec, 2005.
 Stretching across the East China Sea, the graceful cable-stay structure connects Shanghai to Yangshan Island, set to become China's first free-trade port (and the world's largest container port).

-Although Donghai Bridge only held the title "the longest trans-oceanic bridge in the world" for a few years before the Hangzhou Bay Bridge was finished in 2008, Donghai Bridge is still proud of being the first sea-crossing bridge in China.
+Although Donghai Bridge only held the title "the longest trans-oceanic bridge in the world" for a few years till 2008, Donghai Bridge is still proud of being the first sea-crossing bridge in China.

 Donghai Bridge is designed into an S-shaped because of the safety issue.
 It starts at Shanghai Luchao Harbor, and crosses the open sea to the Phase I junction of Xiaoyangshan Harbor.
 Aiming to prevent this bridge being damaged by the typhoons and high waves which are frequently attack this region, $1.2 billion was invested to this project.